-Walking your puppy or dog not only has physical health benefits, there are plenty of psychological benefits for both the owner and dog too.
-With so many smells, sights and sounds in the great outdoors, a dog is mentally stimulated every time they go outside.
-Even if you have a garden, which is a nice bonus, a dog should still have daily outdoor walks for their general well-being.
+Walking your puppy or dog not only has physical health benefits, there are plenty of psychological benefits too.
+With so many smells, sights & sounds in the great outdoors, a dog is mentally stimulated every time they go outside.
+So even if you have a garden, which is a nice bonus, daily walks are still important.

 Adolescent & adult dogs require at least a 30-60 minute walk twice a day & puppies around 15-30 minutes.
-Usually one long walk and one shorter.
-Ideally one early morning walk and one in the afternoon or evening.
+Usually one long walk & one shorter.
+Ideally an early morning walk & one in the afternoon or evening.

-Socialisation with other dogs on walks is an important part of a dog's life and of course, letting them use their fantastic sense of smell.
-We have around 6 million scent receptors but dogs have around 200-300 million and the part of their brain devoted to analysing smells is a lot larger than ours.
-Dogs gain a great sense of environmental context through sniffing and get tons of information about other dogs from their scent.
+Walks provide great socialisation opportunities & allows dogs to 'be in the nose'.
+Dogs have around 200-300 million nose receptors & the part of their brain devoted to analysing smells is a lot larger than ours.
+Dogs gain a great sense of environmental context through sniffing & get tons of information about other dogs from their scent.

-Letting your dog off lead for a good run round, at least once a day so they can burn off steam is hugely rewarding for their mental and physical state.
-If still a puppy or if your dog has poor recall, invest in a long line (long lead not a retractable) you can buy these at different lengths, 10ft, 15ft, 20ft and walk your dog a quieter times so he can still have an off lead experience whilst on lead.
+If possible, letting your dog off lead for a good run around to burn off steam can be hugely rewarding mentally & physically.
+If still a puppy or poor recall, invest in a long line (training lead not a retractable).
+You can buy these at different lengths, 10ft, 15ft & walk your dog a quieter times to allow for an off lead experience.
 Long leads should always be used for puppies learning recall.

-Try and vary the walks if possible, doing the exact same walk every day can become a bit boring for your dog and you of course!
+Try and vary the walks if possible, doing the exact same walk every day can become a bit boring for your dog & you of course!
 Even if this means just walking round the park in a different direction or doing some zig zags.
-Also promote some calm moments, by sitting in the park or just hanging out in a nice sniffy spot that your dog particularly enjoys.
+Also promote a few calm times on the walks by sitting on a bench or just hanging out for a few moments here & there.

 Be your dog's eyes and ears when outdoors.
-If you spot an impending situation in the distance, like an extremely hyperactive dog, or lots of noisy young children, you can always do a 180° turn and go the other way in order to avoid any potential negative outcome for your puppy or dog.
+If you spot a 'tricky' situation in the distance, like an extremely hyperactive dog, or lots of noisy young children, you can always do a 180° turn and go the other way in order to avoid any potential negative outcome for your puppy or dog.

-Most dogs will arrive home after their walk in a calm and relaxed state of mind and a tired dog is usually a happy dog.
-Dogs are extremely active creatures and if they do not get regular exercise, this can lead to anxiety and other potential behavioural problems, like barking and chewing.
+Most dogs will arrive home after their walk in a calm and relaxed state of mind & a tired dog is usually a happy dog.
+Dogs are extremely active creatures & if they do not get regular exercise, this can lead to anxiety & other potential behavioural problems, like hyperactivity, barking & excessive chewing.

-If it is not possible to walk your dog every day due to time constraints, there are lots of local dog walking services available to help out, so your dog can have either a solo walk or a fun time in the company of other dogs.
+If it is not possible to walk your dog every day due to time constraints, Pandapetservices provides a valued dog walking services which is available so your dog can have a fun time on our friendly small group dog walks.

-Please contact Faith at www.pandapetservices.com for any dog walking, behaviour training or 121 puppy training or call 07941 640348.
+Please contact Faith at www.pandapetservices.com for dog or puppy walking, behaviour training or 121 puppy training or call 07941 640348.
 As pet professionals, we are happy to discuss our services anytime.
-Thank you and good luck with your lovely pet.
+Thank you & good luck with your lovely pet.